We’re hiring! Join our team as a Founding AI Engineer 🚀

 • Add a reviewer to a pull request

-• Hide old comments on a pull request
+• Add a label to a pull request

-• Add a summary to the pull request body
+• Add or recreate a summary for the pull request

 • Post a comment on an issue